doomdagger/iCollege/README.md

 Apps Getting Started for iCollege Devs.
 Learn more from [Ghost App Architecture](https://github.com/TryGhost/Ghost/wiki/Apps-Getting-Started-for-Ghost-Devs).

+### API & Sencha Touch

+iCollege has two parts of routing policies:
+1. `/app` - the sencha touch app of iCollege
+2. `/api` - the restful API of iCollege

 ### Who are we ?

 * CodeHolic Team.